bateman/tpscanner-cli/README.md

   -f FILE, --file FILE    File containing URLs to scan -q QUANTITY [QUANTITY ...], --quantity  QUANTITY [QUANTITY ...]
-                          List of quantities to buy for each URL (in order) -w WAIT, --wait WAIT    Wait time between URLs requests --headless              Run in headless mode -c=BOOL, --console=BOOL Whether to print results to the console
+                          List of quantities to buy for each URL (in order) -n NOTAVAILABLE, --notavailable NOTAVAILABLE
+                          Remove items marked as not available -w WAIT, --wait WAIT    Wait time between URLs requests --headless              Run in headless mode -c=BOOL, --console=BOOL Whether to print results to the console